OStefani/new-app/README.md

 The app is displaying a list of products from a service http://smktesting.herokuapp.com/.
 It allows to explore products, their descriptions and comments.
-The app also allow to register and login for a users to leave their comments
+The app also allows users  to register and login to leave their comments.

+It is deployed on [https://ostefani.github.io/new-app/](https://ostefani.github.io/new-app/)

-After downloading the folder run go to the folder in the terminal and run
+After downloading the folder go to the folder in the terminal and run
 ### `npm install`

 To run the app in the development mode